cankoc35/exam-paper-reader-ocr/ROADMAP.md

 ## Phase 2: Line-centric recognition
 - Use a handwriting-friendly recognizer (TrOCR, PARSeq) instead of default PP-OCRv4 mobile for cursive lines.
 - Process line-by-line: detect text lines (PaddleOCR detector or projection), crop, slightly upscale (e.g., 2x via `cv2.resize`), then recognize.
-- Keep PaddleOCR text output as a baseline; compare against TrOCR/EasyOCR on the same line crops.
+- Keep PaddleOCR text output as a baseline; compare against TrOCR on the same line crops.
+EasyOCR was dropped after poor handwriting results, but can be reintroduced only if focusing on cleaner printed text.

 ## Phase 3: Language-aware post-processing
 - Add Turkish post-correction (spellchecker or lightweight language model) to fix obvious errors.